-I designed this menu for PlayStation.com and it went through several internal drafts and prototypes before going through usability testing with Nielsen Norman Group.
+This menu was designed for PlayStation.com and went through several drafts before prototypes were put through usability testing.

 From desktop to mobile

-I was tasked with optimising the user experience of our website navigation for mobile devices.
-It became clear that the drop-down menu as a user interface element has firm roots in desktop design because two factors native to these devices allow for an acceptable experience.
+When tasked with optimising the user experience for mobile navigation, it became clear that the drop-down menu as a interaction pattern has firm roots in desktop design because two factors native to desktop devices facilitate an acceptable experience.